 Be sure and network with other businessmen and women as a way of obtaining new clients.
 Pass out fliers wherever the opportunity arises.
 Place advertisements in newspapers and on the internet.

 Of course, the best way to become known in the business is through word of mouth.
 Keep your clients happy, produce results and you can grow your business.
 If you are well known at your local gym this is likely to be a great source of clients.

 Don’t ignore the internet as a marketing tool.
-Facebook, MySpace, Twitter, fitness website forums and your own website are all ways to get your name out there.
-The social marketing venues like Facebook are especially useful as a way to establish yourself as a trust worthy and well known.
+Facebook, Instagram, Twitter, fitness website forums, and your own website are all ways to get your name out there.
+The social marketing venues like Facebook are especially useful as a way to establish yourself as a trustworthy and well known.

 Fee Setting for Personal Training

 As a personal trainer, you must establish realistic fees.
 Trainers can make anywhere from $15 to $90 an hour depending on location, experience, certifications, and degrees.
 As a trainer, you should research the standard fees in your area and develop a realistic amount.